ThomasMZheng/HowToThinkInCode_May2026/README.md

 ## Sofware
 https://www.online-ide.com/online_python_ide
 https://codehs.com/ide

 ## Outline
-What is a computer and a program?

-Coding Fundamentals
+1. Overview of computers and programs (15 minutes)
+3. Coding fundamentals and hands-on testing (30 minutes)
+4. Functions and Data Structures (45 minutes)

 ## References
-This workshop was modifed was a previous one created by Larisa Morales Soto
+This workshop was adapted from previous ones created by Larisa Morales Soto and Thomas Zheng.

 *Workshop created as part of the McGill Initiative in Computational Medicine*